BOX (NYSE:BOX) Updates FY23 Earnings Guidance

 BOX (NYSE:BOX – Get Rating) updated its FY23 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $1.10-1.14 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.10.
 The company issued revenue guidance of $990-996 million, compared to the consensus revenue estimate of $980.42 million.BOX also updated its FY 2023 guidance to $1.100-$1.140 EPS.

 A number of research analysts have commented on the company.
-JPMorgan Chase & Co. upgraded BOX from an underweight rating to a neutral rating and upped their price target for the stock from $22.00 to $28.00 in a research note on Thursday.
-Morgan Stanley upped their price target on BOX from $30.00 to $32.00 and gave the stock an equal weight rating in a research note on Thursday.
-KeyCorp upped their price objective on BOX from $30.00 to $32.00 and gave the stock an overweight rating in a research report on Thursday.
+Zacks Investment Research cut BOX from a buy rating to a hold rating and set a $27.00 price target on the stock. in a research note on Tuesday, November 16th.
+Royal Bank of Canada raised BOX from an underperform rating to a sector perform rating and upped their price objective for the stock from $21.00 to $25.00 in a research report on Friday, January 7th.
+Berenberg Bank upped their price objective on BOX from $30.00 to $34.00 and gave the stock a buy rating in a research report on Thursday, December 2nd.
 Craig Hallum upped their price objective on BOX from $38.00 to $44.00 in a research report on Thursday.
-Finally, Royal Bank of Canada raised BOX from an underperform rating to a sector perform rating and upped their price objective for the stock from $21.00 to $25.00 in a research report on Friday, January 7th.
-Five equities research analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
-According to data from MarketBeat.com, BOX has an average rating of Buy and an average target price of $30.60.
+Finally, Morgan Stanley upped their price objective on BOX from $30.00 to $32.00 and gave the stock an equal weight rating in a research report on Thursday.
+Five equities research analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company presently has an average rating of Buy and an average target price of $30.60.

-In other news, Director Daniel J. Levin sold 6,068 shares of the stock in a transaction dated Monday, December 13th.
+In other news, Director Daniel J. Levin sold 6,068 shares of the firm’s stock in a transaction that occurred on Monday, December 13th.
 The shares were sold at an average price of $26.00, for a total transaction of $157,768.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CFO Dylan C. Smith sold 15,000 shares of the stock in a transaction dated Friday, December 10th.
-The stock was sold at an average price of $26.09, for a total transaction of $391,350.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director Daniel J. Levin sold 49,381 shares of BOX stock in a transaction that occurred on Thursday, December 9th.
+The stock was sold at an average price of $26.02, for a total transaction of $1,284,893.62.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 245,307 shares of company stock worth $6,617,741.
-Corporate insiders own 6.20% of the company’s stock.
+Insiders have sold 245,307 shares of company stock valued at $6,617,741 in the last quarter.
+Insiders own 6.20% of the company’s stock.

-Institutional investors and hedge funds have recently made changes to their positions in the company.
-Morgan Stanley increased its holdings in BOX by 23.6% in the second quarter.
-Morgan Stanley now owns 2,615,252 shares of the software maker’s stock valued at $66,819,000 after buying an additional 500,169 shares in the last quarter.
-Royal Bank of Canada increased its stake in shares of BOX by 1.6% during the 3rd quarter.
-Royal Bank of Canada now owns 27,357 shares of the software maker’s stock worth $648,000 after purchasing an additional 443 shares in the last quarter.
-Millennium Management LLC grew its stake in BOX by 108.1% in the 3rd quarter.
-Millennium Management LLC now owns 44,336 shares of the software maker’s stock worth $1,049,000 after acquiring an additional 594,526 shares during the period.
-LPL Financial LLC boosted its holdings in shares of BOX by 16.2% in the 3rd quarter.
-LPL Financial LLC now owns 27,080 shares of the software maker’s stock valued at $641,000 after purchasing an additional 3,778 shares during the last quarter.
-Finally, Mackenzie Financial Corp boosted its holdings in shares of BOX by 8.9% in the 4th quarter.
-Mackenzie Financial Corp now owns 15,400 shares of the software maker’s stock valued at $403,000 after purchasing an additional 1,255 shares during the last quarter.
+Several large investors have recently bought and sold shares of the stock.
+Virtu Financial LLC acquired a new position in BOX in the 4th quarter worth $401,000.
+Mackenzie Financial Corp lifted its holdings in BOX by 8.9% in the 4th quarter.
+Mackenzie Financial Corp now owns 15,400 shares of the software maker’s stock worth $403,000 after buying an additional 1,255 shares in the last quarter.
+LPL Financial LLC lifted its holdings in BOX by 16.2% in the 3rd quarter.
+LPL Financial LLC now owns 27,080 shares of the software maker’s stock worth $641,000 after buying an additional 3,778 shares in the last quarter.
+Royal Bank of Canada increased its position in shares of BOX by 1.6% in the 3rd quarter.
+Royal Bank of Canada now owns 27,357 shares of the software maker’s stock worth $648,000 after purchasing an additional 443 shares during the last quarter.
+Finally, Millennium Management LLC increased its position in shares of BOX by 108.1% in the 3rd quarter.
+Millennium Management LLC now owns 44,336 shares of the software maker’s stock worth $1,049,000 after purchasing an additional 594,526 shares during the last quarter.
 Institutional investors and hedge funds own 85.00% of the company’s stock.

 About BOX (Get Rating)